Typhoid

 BOOK A TRAVEL CONSULTATION ONLINE

-Typhoid is spread by contaminated food and water or close contact with an infected person.
+Typhoid is spread by eating or drinking contaminated food and water, or by close contact with an infected person.

 BOOK A TRAVEL CONSULTATION ONLINE